Skip to content

 In this example we are adding a service monitor that will target the port named http.
 We are leveraging a number of defaults here to select the proper service and metrics paths.

-There are other ways to further modify monitoring settings including more advanced service monitor config; additional values can be referenced in the wrapper chart monitor section.
+There are other ways to further modify monitoring settings including more advanced service monitor config.
+Additional values can be referenced in the wrapper chart monitor section.

 Network Policy Configuration📜